Skip to main content

 Many private landlords use agents to rent out their properties.

-Agents cannot charge you fees for things like viewings, checks or tenancy agreements.
+Agents cannot charge you for viewings, checks or tenancy agreements.

 'No DSS' policies